JanHerca/urantiapedia/output/wikijs/en/article/Sophie_Malicot/De_L_incompletude_Divine_A_L_aventure_Humaine.md

 In this light, imperfection is a normal stage in the relativity of the evolutionary state.
 Humans are not intrinsically “sinful”; the imperfection of their approach to God is due to the stretching desired by God Himself, between Him and His Creation, implying a significant legitimate degree of human ignorance.
 From this ignorance is born evil, this lack of adjustment of our understanding of the divine plan.
 Evil is therefore inevitable, common, inseparable from our materiality but should not be assimilated to sin, which certainly exists but in a much more limited way than evil.

 > EVOUBTIONARY man finds it difficult fully to comprehend the significance and to grasp the meanings of evil, error, sin, and iniquity.
-Man is slow to perceive that contrastive perfection and imperfection produce potential evil; that conflicting truth and falsehood create confusing error; that the divine endowment of freewill choice eventuates in the divergent realms of sin and righteousness; that the persistent pursuit of divinity leads to the kingdom of God as contrasted with its continuous rejection, which leads to the domains of iniquity. ([UB 54:0.1](/en/The_Urantia_Book/54#p0_1))
+Man is slow to perceive that contrastive perfection and imperfection produce potential evil; that conflicting truth and falsehood create confusing error; that the divine endowment of freewill choice eventuates in the divergent realms of sin and righteousness; that the persistent pursuit of divinity leads to the kingdom of God as contrasted with its continuous rejection, which leads to the domains of iniquity. (<a id="a99_550"></a>[UB 54:0.1](/en/The_Urantia_Book/54#p0_1))

 Let us remember that it is a voluntary act of non-cooperation with the divine plan.
 So to be a sinner, one must first know the divine plan...